nf-core/methylseq/docs/installation.md

 #### Manual Installation
 If the software is not already available, you will need to install it.

-If you are able to use [Docker](https://www.docker.com/), you can use the [sclifelab/ngi-methylseq](https://hub.docker.com/r/scilifelab/ngi-methylseq/) image which comes with all requirements.
+If you are able to use [Docker](https://www.docker.com/), you can use the [nf-core/methylseq](https://hub.docker.com/r/nf-core/methylseq/) image which comes with all requirements.
 This is pulled by Nextflow automatically if you use `-profile docker` (see below for [further instructions](#33-configuration-docker)).

 We recommend using [Bioconda](https://bioconda.github.io/) to install the required software as the process is quite easy in our experience.

 ## 3.3) Configuration: Docker and Singularity
-Docker is a great way to run NGI-MethylSeq, as it manages all software installations and allows the pipeline to be run in an identical software environment across a range of systems.
+Docker is a great way to run nf-core/MethylSeq, as it manages all software installations and allows the pipeline to be run in an identical software environment across a range of systems.

 On UPPMAX, we use this pipeline with [Singularity](http://singularity.lbl.gov/) instead of Docker.
 Singularity similar to Docker, but designed for long-running jobs in HPC environments.
 Singularity images are automatically created from Docker images, so only a Docker image has to be maintained.